solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

 1. Do nothing
     - This is the simplest option, as we could leave the protocol as is.
     However, this leaves the protocol more complex than it needs to be.
-2. Relax all but fee-paying constraint
+2. Also relax fee-paying constraint
-    - This was actually the initial proposal, but it was decided that it would be better to relax as many constraints as possible, rather than just some.
-    Any reliance on account state, means the protocol requires synchronous execution.
+    - This was considered, and included in the intially reviewed proposal.
-    For this reason, the constraint on fee-paying was also decided to be relaxed.
+    However, this was decided to be moved to a separate follow-up proposal, should this one be accepted.
+    There was significant disagreements on how exactly transactions that cannot pay fees should be handled.
+    By keeping fee-paying as a constraint for the current proposal, it will allow this proposal to be accepted more quickly, which will give significant benefits to the network.
 3. Additionally, relax the address lookup table resolution constraint
     - This was considered, since it is a transaction-level constraint that is depdendent on account-state.
 However, due to entry-level and block-level